grislyeye/grislyeye.com/content/blog/curseborne/curseborne.md

 #### 1. The monsters are real

+The core conceit of urban fantasy is, of course, that monsters are real.
+I won't elaborate further.

-That monsters are real is the core conceit of urban fantasy.
-The book starts off with an high-level summary to the setting, and we are introduced to the concept of the cursed world.
-In _Curseborne_ the world is filled with curses.
-Everyone experiences a constant stream of these curses creating a permanent dismal atmosphere, but the Accursed are more cursed.
-So cursed they have They have inherited your standard spread of urban fantasy curses: lycanthropy, vampirism and others.
+In _Curseborne_, the monsters are the Accursed.
+The world is filled with curses, but the Accursed are more cursed than most.
+So cursed they have internalised this power to become your standard spread of urban fantasy monsters: lycanthropes, vampires and others.
 And, of course, with their curses come supernatural powers and access to magic, because it's not urban fantasy without cool powers.

 #### 2. The world is darker

-The core axiom of urban fantasy/horror is that supernatural monsters are real.
-And the presence of these monsters implies a world that is more dangerous than our own.
-This is the **Darker World**.
-If real monsters lurk in the shadows we might not notice them, but we would notice the consequences of their existence: corruption, missing persons, crime, etc.
+If supernatural monsters are real, this implies a world bleaker than our own.
+We might not notice them, but we would notice the consequences of their existence: corruption, missing persons, crime, etc.

 The Darker World must be like the real world because familiarity is big part of the fantasy here.
 It has to be a world where the players could reasonably imagine themselves to exist, only deviating from reality as much as allows for the existence of monsters without breaking this assumption.

 However, the Darker World also supports the core fantasy of urban horror.
 If you want to play angst-ridden characters, you simply must have something to be angsty _about_.
+Although, _Curseborne_ deviates here.
+It describes itself as hopepunk, as opposed to the gothic-punk of the WoD.
+Despite some research, I'm still not sure what that means, or what is particularly hopeful about the setting of _Curseborne_, but there you go.

 Well, _Curseborne_ is set in something I'm calling the "Cursed World," but which doesn't actually have a name in the book.
 It's their equivalent of the World of Darkness: the world is literally cursed, crawling with curses.
 Everyone experiences a constant stream of them, creating a permanent, dismal atmosphere, but the Accursed are more cursed.